QQxiaoming/QFSViewer/README.md

 1. Select the path where the file system raw image file to be opened is located.
 2. Click the confirm button to complete the loading and display the file system contents.
+3. Right click on the file to export the file.

 ## Format